 - Notifications where the counterpart wearable app has disabled notification bridging.

 Best practices for bridged notifications

-Bridged notifications take time to be pushed or removed from a wearable device.
+It takes time to push or remove bridged notifications from a wearable device.
 As you design your notifications, make sure to avoid unexpected behavior caused by this latency.
-The guidelines below will help you to ensure that your bridged notifications work with asynchronous notifications:
+The following guidelines ensure that your bridged notifications work with asynchronous notifications:

-- If you cancel a notification on the phone, it may take some time for the corresponding notification on the watch to be canceled.
+- If you cancel a notification on the phone, it may take some time to cancel the corresponding notification on the watch.
 During this time, a user could send one of the pending intents on that notification.
-For this reason, your app should be prepared to receive pending intents from notifications it has canceled.
-Thus, when canceling notifications, you should make sure to keep those notifications’ pending intent receivers valid.
+For this reason, your app should receive pending intents from notifications it has canceled.
+Thus, when canceling notifications, make sure to keep those notifications’ pending intent receivers valid.

-- Do not cancel and retrigger an entire stack of notifications at one time.
+- Don't cancel and retrigger an entire stack of notifications at one time.
 Only modify or remove the notifications that have actually been modified.
 This avoids the latency on updating the wearable device and ensures that the impact of your app on battery life is minimal.

 Wear OS notifications have their own design guidelines.
-For more information, review the Material Design page.
+For more information, review the Wear OS Design Guidelines.